brakmic/Blinker2/README.md

 #### Problems

-If you're on Windows 10 you'll almost certainly run into driver-install issues and ISE crashes.
+If you're on Windows 10 you'll almost certainly run into driver installation issues and ISE crashes.

 To mitigate these annoyances visit [this tutorial](http://www.porlidas.gr/InstDev/InstDevEn.htm).